-Caring responsibility 20% of staff reported as having no caring responsibility; 63% reported having primary caring responsibilities.
-52% have no caring responsibility; 37% reported as having primary caring responsibilities.
-55% have no caring responsibility; 32% reported as having primary caring responsibilities. a better understanding of the types of disability, with the majority being mental health, followed by neurodiversity.
-This is helpful in terms of policy development and as a result, we now have adopted a mental health first aid policy and a neurodiversity policy.
-Fairly large numbers of staff have primary caring responsibilitie s.
-The National Park Authority has a carer's policy and also promotes flexible working as a key benefit of employment.
-Ethnicity 91% identified as white.
-97% identify as white.
-94% identify as white.
-There are very low numbers of ethnic minority staff working for the Cairngorms

-National Park

-Authority.

-The focus on
+they do not with 21% disability going up to 15 in

+have a identifying as with 17% 2022 and 16 in

+disability having a identifying 2023.
+We have

+disability disability as having expanded our

+disdollity •

+a disability survey to get a

+better

+understanding of

-the coming
+the types of

-year will be to

-establish more

-partnership

-with ethnic
+disability, with the

-minority
+majority being

+mental health,

+followed by

+neurodiversity.
+The

+is helpful in terms

+of policy

+development and

+as a result, we

+now have adopted

+a Mental health

+First Aid Policy

-groups and
+and a

-identify how

-we can attract
+Neurodiversity

+Policy.

+Caring 20% of staff 52% have no 55% have no Fairly large numbers

+Responsibili reported as caring caring of staff have

+ty having responsibility responsibili primary caring

+"no caring 37% reported as ty; 32% responsibility.
+The

+Responsibility having reported Park Authority has

+And 63% primary as having a Carer's Policy

+Reported caring primary and also promotes

+have primary responsibility caring flexible working as

+caring responsibili a key benefit of

+responsibility ty employment.

+,,

+s"

+Ethnicity 91% identified 97% identify as 94% identify There are very low

+as "white white as white number of ethnic

-minority
+minority staff

-applicants.
+working for the Park Authority.
+The focus on the coming year will be to establish more partnership with ethnic minority groups, and identify how we can attract minority applicants.